yuwei-jacque-wang/Learn/Python_Data_Analysis_MV/BabyName_w_Pandas/README.md

 - def topten_comparison(gender, year0, year1)
   - Function for creating (joining) top 10 names of given gender from year0 to year1

+### Name Fads
+Group data using groupby, compute aggregation, combine boolean masks

+- dataframe.groupby([column1, column2])[column_agg].sum()
+  - To aggregate the sum across column not selected.
+  - .sum() function can be replaced by other computations (def functions as well)

+- dataframe1 = dataframe2[boolean condition].copy()
+  - create dataframe1 by copying the conditional dataframe2

+- dataframe.index.values
+  - gives the indexes of a dataframe, useful for assigning a list of indexes for using as loops